 Thanksgiving brings a fresh batch of turkey jokes every year, and while many of them may not stick around for long there are always a few that will be lasting additions to the assortment of jokes that are made for kids and get passed around for years.

-Why did the turkey cross the road twice?
+What did the turkey say to the computer?

 Why Are They Funny?

 Turkeys themselves can be humorous with the gobble they use to speak and their combs, that open a world of pun and silly turkey jokes.
 It is amusing to hear people “gobble” as a punch line to a joke, or to compare what is often thanksgiving dinner to funny turkey one liner jokes and assigning people characteristics to an animal, or to share hilarious turkey jokes, or even stories of a turkey making it off the farm or making friends with the chickens.

 There are many cheesy jokes about a turkey and his misadventures, or their feelings on being cooked for Christmas and thanksgiving, feeding people on holiday and how they are a bird but cannot fly.
 Assigning perceived failures to a turkey can help people process their own limitations as a person and make it more funny and not disappointing.
 Humour is often intended as a way to work through genuine feelings in a way that has less pressure and is more fun then just talking about it, and the best turkey jokes are a tool that is used in just this way.